comonoidial/ILFL_on_CH/notes/abstractmachine.md

     G              H[p->M]        r->p             _                S           var_ref
 ==> G              H[p->M]        p->M             _                S
 ```
-an empty environment is denoted by _
+We denote an empty environment by an underscore ( _ ).
-This way of organizing the rules cause too much duplication of functionality, especially for function application which have three rules (call, app_2a and app_2b) already.
+This way of organizing the rules cause too much duplication of functionality, especially for function application which have three rules (_call_, _app_2a_ and _app_2b_) already.
 Instead we can factor out only the environment lookup as follows:
 ```
     G              H              x                E[x->p]          S           exp_var